ffups/Blabolizer1612/TRACKING.md

 ## How I Respect Your Privacy
 - All data is anonymized (e.g., no IP addresses are stored(well masked by 2 bytes)).
-- No cookies are used for tracking, but they are used for porpuses of deleting/modifying user data, at the request of the user.
+- No cookies are used for tracking, but they are used for purposes of deleting/modifying user data, at the request of the user.
 - Users can opt out of tracking at any time.
 - Data is only stored for 180 days